pbarnard1/py_flask_may_june_2023/lectures/week1/Week1ThursdayOutline.md

 - Dictionaries
     - Grabbing and changing values
     - Looping through them
-- Combined data types (we'll see how far we get today) - such as lists of dictionaries
+- Combined data types (will cover in bonus video) - such as lists of dictionaries

 - After main lecture:
     - Look at problem from Functions Basic II practice assignment that combines many of the concepts from this week